mirsahib/Rotten-Pumpkin/readme.md

 #### master branch

-contain the modification which are not done in alpha branch modification made after(18 Aug 2019):
+contain the modification which are not done in alpha branch.<br>
+modification made after(18 Aug 2019):

 1. password is encrypted